Free Iowa Records: Background Checks, Arrests & More

 Iowa Criminal Records

-Are Criminal Records and Police Reports Public Records in Iowa?
+Are Criminal Records & Police Reports Public Records in Iowa?

-Iowa criminal and arrest records, as well as police reports are all considered public documents.
+Iowa criminal and arrest records, along with police reports, are all considered public documents.
 However, incidents involving an ongoing investigation are kept confidential.
 Therefore, people need to wait until a criminal case closes and is made available to the public before researching it.

 How Do I Find Someone’s Criminal Record in Iowa?